sarjumulmi/sarjumulmi.github.io/_posts/2017-11-20-surveylance_-_rails_app_with_js_frontend.markdown

 history.pushState(null, null, this.href)
 ```

 One thing that confounded me and go berserk on google was ‘Turbolinks’.
 I had the ‘Turbolinks’ turned on which, by the way, would make your AJAX requests faster and more efficient.
-However, it also does not update the links in the DOM upon partial refresh, even with the event delegation in place.
+However, it also does not update the links in the DOM upon partial refresh, even with `event.preventDefault()` in place.
 So, the link would work as expected the first time, but the second time it’s not loaded in the DOM.
 The event goes unnoticed and you get a full page reload.
 The solution was to simply replace the typical `$(document).ready(function (){})` with `$(document).on(‘turbolinks:load’, function (){})` which will force the link to update with each partial refresh.
 > References:
 >
 > [Railscast - Nested Model Form ](http://railscasts.com/episodes/196-nested-model-form-revised?autoplay=true)